 Within their respective rights-of-way, each co-permittee is responsible for snow removal and street sanding operations during the winter months and street sweeping and storm drain cleaning operations during the summer months.
-Beginning in 2006, the co-permittees instituted an information tracking system for these activities to assist with reducing the discharge of pollutants, including sediment, to the MS4.
+Beginning in 2006, the co-permittees instituted tracking systems for these activities that documents road maintenance actions designed to reduce the discharge of pollutants, including sediment, to the MS4.

 Winter Operation & Maintenance Activities - Comparatively, the ADOT&PF maintains major and minor arterials while the Cities of Fairbanks and North Pole maintain major and minor collectors and local streets.
 Snow plowing, street sanding, and snow removal is primarily focused on routes to the local hospital, area schools, primary business districts, and core downtown areas of the Cities of Fairbanks and North Pole; followed by local streets within residential neighborhoods.
 University of Alaska Fairbanks (UAF) Facilities Services, maintains wintertime roads and parking lots throughout campus.
 Services include tasks such as sanding, and snow removal performed on a rotating schedule.
 The co-permittees utilize designated snow storage sites that are generally suitable for onsite containment of accumulated sediment and miscellaneous debris.
-Snow removal and storage operations are tracked by date of operation, area and subarea, number of loads and cubic yards hauled, haul time, and snow storage site used.
+Snow removal and storage operations areas are inventoried and monitored to ensure BMPs are in place.
 Debris is collected following spring break-up and disposed of at the FNSB Solid Waste Landfill.
-Street sanding operations are similarly scheduled by area of priority depending on street surface conditions, and tracked by date of operation, area, and number of loads, cubic yards, and tonnage spread.
-Copies of the co-permittees' snow removal and street sanding logs are included in Appendix F (F01-F04).
+Copies of the co-permittees' snow removal street and sanding logs are included in Appendix F (F02-F05).

 Summer Operation & Maintenance Activities - During spring break-up, which typically commences in early to mid-April, the co-permittees focus on ensuring the MS4 is operating effectively.
 Steam is often used to open frozen storm drains and culverts, and pumps are used to transfer water from areas of ponding, to maintain flow in the MS4 and minimize damage to residential, commercial, and public property.
 Street sweeping operations generally commence after spring break-up in late April through early May, and continue until all arterials, collectors, and local streets are clean of aggregate.
-Street sweeping operations are tracked by date of operation, broom number, area and subarea, street location, number of loads and cubic yards hauled, haul time, and storage site used.
+Street sweeping operations are tracked and documented.
 During the summer months, the co-permittees also clean and maintain the MS4 using a vacuum truck to flush, and pump accumulated sediment and debris from catch basins, lateral lines, manholes, sedimentation collection devices, and culverts.
-Storm drain cleaning operations are tracked by date of operation, equipment number/type, area and subarea, street location, number of loads hauled, haul time, and storage site used, and gallons of liquid and cubic yards of solids collected.
+All storm drain cleaning operations are tracked by date.
 Copies of the co-permittees' street sweeping, and storm drain cleaning logs are included in Appendix F, (F01-F04).

 Hazardous Wastes - In coordination and compliance with EPA Hazardous Waste Regulations, each of the copermittees also control discharges of hazardous wastes and other pollutants to the MS4 from their respective facilities and rights-of-way such as streets, parking lots, maintenance yards, storage yards, waste transfer stations, maintenance shops, sand and gravel storage locations, and snow storage sites.
 Permanent controls include oil recycling, glycol recycling, sand and gravel recycling, designated vehicle wash down areas, sumps and oil/water separators in vehicle storage buildings, wash racks that drain to the sanitary sewer, and containment and retention BMPs at sand/gravel and snow storage sites.
-Day-to-day operations and the use of heavy equipment therein, also generate small quantities of non-recyclable oils and fuels, nonrecyclable hydraulic fluid, solvents and degreasers, petroleum-contaminated pads, and empty petroleum product containers.
+Day-to-day operations and the use of heavy equipment therein, also generate small quantities of non-recyclable oils and fuels, non-recyclable hydraulic fluid, solvents and degreasers, petroleum-contaminated pads, and empty petroleum product containers.
 All hazardous wastes generated are properly stored and later transferred and released to a licensed Hazardous Waste Contractor for processing and offsite disposal.

-Transportation Facilities - The co-permittees do not own or operate any transport facilities that discharge to the MS4, see definition of transportation facilities under 40 CFR § 122.26 (b)(14)(viii).
+Transportation Facilities - The co-permittees do not own or operate any transport facilities that discharge to the MS4.